raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

 Open the [Grow a dragonfly starter project](https://scratch.mit.edu/projects/535695413/editor){:target="_blank"}.
-Scratch will open in another browser tab.
+Scratch will open a blank project in a new browser tab.

 --- /task ---